silveirago/teensyATK/README.md

 # teensyATK

+For using the classes add the headers to the "audio.h".

 Created by Gustavo Silveira, John Thompson and Aaron Anderson.

-Fos using the classes add the headers to the "audio.h".
+gustavosilveira@musiconerd.com